smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       x-ngsi:
         type: Property
     travelDistance:
-      description: The distance between the origin bus stop and the destination bus stop or the total distance travelled corresponding to this observation.
+      description: The distance between the origin bus stop and the destination bus stop or the total distance travelled corresponding to this observation
       type: number
       x-ngsi:
         type: Property
     travelTime:
-      description: 'The time taken to travel between the origin bus stop and the destination bus stop corresponding to this observation in HH:MM:SS format(HH:MM:SS is also accepted, if the hour begins with 0).'
+      description: 'The time taken to travel between the origin bus stop and the destination bus stop corresponding to this observation in HH:MM:SS format(HH:MM:SS is also accepted, if the hour begins with 0)'
       format: time
       type: string
       x-ngsi: